-Samsung Electronics America (SEA) sells everything Samsung in the US.
+Samsung Electronics America (SEA) sells everything under the Samsung in the US.
 A subsidiary of electronics giant Samsung Electronics, the company's Consumer Business division markets consumer electronics and household appliances, including TVs, Blu-ray disc players, portable audio players, home theater systems, hard drives, cameras and camcorders, refrigerators, and washers and dryers.
 It also sells printers, monitors, laptops, digital signage, and projectors through its Enterprise Business division.
 Formed in 1977, SEA also manages the North American operations of Samsung Semiconductor Inc. (a leading global chip maker) and Samsung Telecommunications America (mobile phones and telephony equipment).
 Samsung Telecommunications was merged into SEA in 2015.

 Other operating units under the Samsung Electronics America umbrella include Samsung Information Systems America (technology research for disk drives, digital TV, and printer and other software), Samsung Electronics America Logistics (responsible for shipping electronics and appliances) and Samsung Austin Semiconductor (logic and memory chips).